AztecProtocol/aztec-packages/yellow-paper/docs/circuits/private-kernel-initial.md

   - L2-to-L1 message contexts.
   - Read requests.
 - The portal contract address for each non-empty L2-to-L1 message context must equal the current portal contract address.
-- If the new contracts array is not empty, the contract address must equal the precompiled deployment contract address.
+- If the new contract contexts array is not empty, the contract address must equal the precompiled deployment contract address.
 - The historical data must match the one in the constant data.

 > Ensuring the alignment of the contract addresses is crucial, as it is later used to silo the value and to establish associations with values within the same contract.